Wednesday, February 21, 2018

 What beads do you use?
 Can kids exchange their beads?

-• 15 minutes = Solid color beads
+• 15 minutes = Solid color/rainbow beads

 • 30 minutes = Sparkly/Glitter beads